 Some crimes are impossible to forget and when these cases are high-profile with international attention, for those trying to solve them the pressure is on.
-Using psychological profiling and modern behavioural analysis, retired FBI profiler John Douglas opens the case files of some of the most haunting unsolved cases in America.
+Using psychological profiling and modern behavioral analysis, retired FBI profiler John Douglas opens the case files of some of the most haunting unsolved cases in America.

 John Douglas is the former head of the FBI’s Investigative Support Unit and a leader at the forefront of the technique of criminal profiling.
-He is a man who has worked on some of the most high-profile criminal cases in our history including the JonBenet Ramsey murder and has spent hours interviewing notorious serial killers including John Wayne Gacy, Jeffrey Dahmer, Charles Manson and Ted Bundy.
+He is a man who has worked on some of the most high-profile criminal cases in our history including the JonBenet Ramsey murder and has spent hours interviewing notorious serial killers including John Wayne Gacy, Jeffrey Dahmer, Charles Manson, and Ted Bundy.

-Jack the Ripper, Lizzie Borden, the Lindbergh Kidnapping, the Zodiac killer and the JonBenet Ramsey murder are all covered in detail and with an analytical slant.
-Further cases including the Black Dahlia murder, the case of Lawrencia ‘Laurie’ Bembenek and the Boston Strangler are also given attention.
+Jack the Ripper, Lizzie Borden, the Lindbergh Kidnapping, the Zodiac Killer and the JonBenet Ramsey murder are all covered in detail and with an analytical slant.
+Further cases including the Black Dahlia murder, the case of Lawrencia ‘Laurie’ Bembenek, and the Boston Strangler are also given attention.

-The scene of the crime is most often the starting point for such analysis where how a person has been killed, where the body has been found and in what position, the clothing and belongings of that individual all can be used to begin to build a profile of the person that is responsible.
+The scene of the crime is most often the starting point for such analysis where how a person has been killed, where the body has been found, and in what position, the clothing and belongings of that individual all can be used to begin to build a profile of the person that is responsible.

 Related: Top 10 FBI Criminal Profiling Books

 In the case of Jack the Ripper where five women were murdered and mutilated on the streets of Whitechapel in London in 1888, the investigative tools of the time were considerably less advanced than they are now.
-Furthermore, not only was DNA analysis, fingerprint technology and forensic science unavailable to the police officers of the era but the analytical thinking and analysis of the behaviours present in each murder was also not something that had yet come to the investigating officers.
+Furthermore, not only was DNA analysis, fingerprint technology, and forensic science unavailable to the police officers of the era but the analytical thinking and analysis of the behaviors present in each murder was also not something that had yet come to the investigating officers.
 At that time unless there was a witness or piece of evidence which clearly linked an individual to the crime, such crimes were rarely solved.
 No doubt if these horrific murders had been carried out today it is likely forensic science would have provided the evidence needed to solve them.

 This network is where mistakes can be made, irregularities and inconsistencies which can be the difference between finding the culprit and bringing them to justice and a crime lying cold and unsolved.

-In the final chapter of The Cases That Haunt Us a discussion on the advances in technology, theory and training is provided alongside some clear points about the importance of different stages of an investigation, communication with others investigating the case and the use of psychological profiling and where it can help in a case.
+In the final chapter of The Cases That Haunt Us a discussion on the advances in technology, theory, and training is provided alongside some clear points about the importance of different stages of an investigation, communication with others investigating the case, and the use of psychological profiling and where it can help in a case.
 This book also provides a full index allowing for quick reference to the various terms and subjects covered in the text.

 You can purchase a copy of The Cases That Haunt Us by John Douglas and Mark Olshaker at Amazon.